SasView/sasview/src/sas/qtgui/Perspectives/Invariant/media/invariant_help.rst

 .. with both the text below and the underlying calculation.
 See SasView GitHub
 ..
 Issues #1434 and #1461.

-..
-Version 5.0.2.
-The warning about Sv below will need to be removed at a
-.. future release once the corrected code has been merged.

 .. set up some substitutions
 .. |Ang^-1| replace:: |Ang|\ :sup:`-1`